attack-monkey/flat-code-guide/README.md

 ... and other neat things.

 Flat is just javaScript (or even better with typeScript), but with some rules and principles and rules applied.
-The reult is flat, untangled code.
+The result is flat, untangled code.

 Flat takes a fp over oo approach - so you won't see any classes or even prototype inheritance here.